Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Background

-Table \ref{tab:hindi} shows the state of affairs several millennia later in Hindi/Urdu, one of many descendants of Sanskrit.
-The relatively (albeit not entirely) transparent system of Sanskrit has evolved into one that displays extreme irregularity and unpredictability.
+Table \ref{tab:hindi} shows the state of affairs several millennia later in Hindi/Urdu,\footnote{We employ the label Hindi/Urdu to reflect the fact that Hindi and Urdu, despite their different orthographies and high-register vocabularies, are mutually intelligible to the same degree as Bosnian-Croatian-Montenegrin-Serbian.} one of many modern speech varieties descended from an Old Indo-Aryan variety similar to Sanskrit.
+The relatively (albeit not entirely) transparent system of Sanskrit has evolved into one that displays extreme irregularity and unpredictability (as well as considerable dialectal and inter-speaker variation; \citealt[62]{macgregor1972}).
 No economical set of rules explains the allomorphy displayed by the system.
-The syntax of the numerals exhibits unusual features, such as the subtractive forms with 9 in the digits place that share the same base as forms from the following decad (e.g., {\IPA Untis} `29', {\IPA tis} `30'; cf. Latin {\it duodeviginti} `18').
+The syntax of the numerals exhibits unusual features, such as subtractive forms with 9 in the digits place that share the same base as forms from the following decade (e.g., {\IPA Untis} `29', {\IPA tis} `30'; cf. Latin {\it duodeviginti} `18').
 The base {\IPA p@cAs} `50' bears almost no resemblance to the forms 51--8 --- and this is hardly an exhaustive list of peculiarities found in these forms.
 Anyone who has studied Hindi/Urdu or a related language will be familiar with the difficulty of learning such a system.
-This makes it all the more astonishing that in principle, over a billion people use systems like Hindi/Urdu's in day-to-day life.
+This makes it all the more astonishing that in principle, a significant proportion of the world's population uses systems like Hindi/Urdu's in day-to-day life.
 All the same, this phenomenon is largely neglected, and is only discussed in depth in a handful of works apart from descriptive grammars.
 Book-length studies of numerals, even those with a focus on South Asia, devote no space to this issue or mention it only in passing \citep{hurford1987language,everett2017numbers,mamta2024typology}.